 How Finance Roles Interact

-With all the knowledge you've gleaned, you should have a good picture of what an accounting department needs to do and who's available to do it.
-The smaller your business, the more likely you are to rely on a few people or an outsourced provider to take care of every accounting duty.
+The smaller your business, the more likely you are to rely on a few people or an outsourced provider to take care of every accounting function.

 As you grow, the workload significantly increases, and you'll need to hire qualified individuals for each role and establish a hierarchy.
 I know what you’re thinking: finally, the good stuff!

-Let’s break down how a company’s age can affect the structure of its finance department.
+Let’s break down how one of the biggest factors - a company’s age and stage - can affect the structure of its finance department.

 Startup